arx-deidentifier/highdimensional-benchmark/README.md

-# A benchmark of anonymization methods for high-dimensional in ARX
+# A benchmark of anonymization methods for high-dimensional data implemented in ARX